Sweden wins Eurovision Song Contest 2023 – DW – 05/14/2023

 The country that wins the contest typically hosts the competition the following year, but given the war in Ukraine, the UK, last year's runners-up, is hosting this year's contest in Liverpool.

-Bands and performers from 26 countries took the stage tonight in Liverpool in the UK.
+Bands and performers from 26 countries took the stage in Liverpool in the UK.